Saturday, August 27, 2016

 Paris, Musée du Louvre

 A few days later, Monica came down with a fever, probably the malaria for which the area was once infamous.
 After a week of suffering she died on November 13, 387.
 Before she died she charged Augustine and his friends not to incur the effort of bringing her body back to Africa, but to bury her where she died.
 Consequently, she was buried in Ostia.
-Later on her body was moved to the church of St. Agostino in Rome in 1430, where it remains.5
+Later on, in 1430, her body was moved to the church of St. Agostino in Rome, where it remains.5

 Workshop of Francesco Botticini, Last Communion of Saint Monica